Return to the BUILD

 Next, I wanted to see what how much bleed the Time Display has, so I put it in front of the ‘flashlight’ LED on my mobile phone.
 These phone LEDs are typically very bright and easily showed me where the bleed is showing through:

 There was a lot more bleed than I expected.
 This is especially visible along the bottom of the numbers.
 Thankfully, this is not terribly hard to fix.
-I just used a black Sharpie on the back of the Time Display in every spot that light was bleeding through.
+I just used a Black Sharpie on the back of the Time Display in every spot that light was bleeding through.
 This includes along the sides of the display too.
 Be careful to not color over any of the colored digits.
-If you do, you can remove the Sharpie ink with rubbing alcohol and try again:
+If you do, you can remove the Sharpie ink with isopropyl alcohol and try again:

 This was my first result of fitting the LED Board and Wire to the back of the Time Display.
 Much better, but still needs a little help: